Short-winged cisticola: Taxonomy

+Distribution and habitat

 It is widespread across sub-Saharan Africa, occurring from west Africa to Ethiopia and south to southern Mozambique.
 Here it is locally common in clearings in woodland, especially miombo (Brachystegia) but also other types of savanna woodland.
 It also occupies thickets with termite mounds, vegetation along drainage lines and edges of cultivated areas.

+Behaviour

+Food and feeding

+The short-winged cisticola mainly eats insects such as termites, grasshoppers (Orthoptera), beetles (Coleoptera) and bugs (Hemiptera).
+It forages unobtrusively in grass tufts and on the ground.

+Breeding

+In Zimbabwe the egg-laying season is from November–March.
 The nest is a compact ball shape with a side entrance, built of dry grass and leaves reinforced with spider web.
 It is typically placed very near the ground in a grass tuft or small shrub.

-Diet

-It mainly eats insects, foraging unobtrusively in grass tufts and on the ground.
-The following food items have been recorded in its diet:

-Insects such as termites, grasshoppers (Orthoptera), beetles (Coleoptera) and bugs (Hemiptera).

-Breeding

-In Zimbabwe the egg-laying season is from November–March.

-It lays 2-4 eggs, which are incubated solely by the female for about 14 days.
+The clutch of 2-4 eggs is incubated solely by the female for about 14 days.
 The chicks stay in the nest for about 17 days.